 Employee Retention is a major challenge faced by all organizations today.
 Organization should set up long service awards for such employees, to reward their loyalty and acknowledge their contribution towards organizational growth.

 Significance of Long-serving Employees

-In order to add value to the rewards, it is important to present them at a proper ceremony attended by a majority of the workforce.
-Just giving the award in a small informal gathering of employees belonging to the same department as the recipients will dilute its importance.
+In order to add value to the rewards, it is important to present them in a larger forum such an annual meet or townhall, attended by their immediate colleagues and other members of the workforce.
+Just giving the award privately, or in a small informal team meeting is likely to dilute its importance.

 Overall, establishing a program for long service awards in the right manner can go a long way in enhancing the sense of loyalty and commitment towards the organization among its employees.